Can I get a second charge mortgage if I’m self-employed?

 by Jennifer Stevenson

-You want to do a loft conversion that’s going to add value to your home.
-Or it really is time to replace the car.
+You want to do a loft conversion that will add value to your home, or it really is time to replace the car.

-Or you’re paying a ridiculous amount of interest on your credit cards (8 to 30% APR?).
+Or are you paying a ridiculous amount of interest on your credit cards (8 to 30% APR?)?

 If you could get that borrowing on a 3 to 6% second-charge mortgage interest rate, that’s looking pretty attractive.